 Be aware that if your first-time DUI involves an accident that injures or kills another person, you will face substantially more severe punishment.

-Don’t Face The Consequences Of A First-Time DUI By Yourself.
-Call Colorado Springs DUI Defense Lawyer James Newby Today.
+Don’t Face The Consequences Of A First-Time DUI By Yourself

 Even a first-time DUI in Colorado can upend your life in many ways.
 Trying to go it alone when facing such charges can make your bad situation even worse.
-Colorado Springs DUI defense attorney James Newby uses the knowledge and insights he gained as a former DUI prosecutor to protect the rights of individuals facing DUI charges.
-Attacking the prosecution’s case at every turn, he looks for every possible weakness and advances any argument to put his clients in the best position to obtain a positive outcome.
+The Colorado Springs DUI attorneys at James Newby Law use the knowledge and insights obtained as former DUI prosecutors to protect the rights of individuals facing DUI charges.